 This light will turn on and a single chime will sound to warn of an overheated engine condition.
 When this light turns on, the engine temperature is critically hot.
+If the light turns on while driving, safely pull over and stop the vehicle.
 The vehicle should be turned OFF immediately and serviced as soon as possible.
-(See page 371 for more information.)

-9. Anti-Lock Brake Light

-This light monitors the Anti-Lock Brake System (ABS).
+(Refer to "If Your Engine Overheats" in Section 6 for more information).
+9. Anti-Lock Brake (ABS) Light - If Equipped (ABS) This light monitors the Anti-Lock Brake System (ABS).
 The light will turn on when the ignition switch is turned to the ON position and may stay on for as long as four seconds.

-If the ABS light remains on or turns on while driving, then the Anti-Lock portion of the brake system is not functioning and service is required.
-However, the conventional brake system will continue to operate normally if the BRAKE warning light is not on.
+If the ABS Light remains on or turns on while driving, then the Anti-Lock portion of the brake system is not functioning and service is required.
+However, the conventional brake system will continue to operate normally if the Brake Warning Light is not on.

-If the ABS light is on, the brake system should be serviced as soon as possible to restore the benefits of Anti-Lock brakes.
-If the ABS light does not turn on when the Ignition switch is turned to the ON position, have the light inspected by an authorized dealer.
-(See page 317 for more information.)
+If the ABS Light is on, the brake system should be serviced as soon as possible to restore the benefits of Anti-Lock brakes.
+If the ABS Light does not turn on when the ignition switch is turned to the ON position, have the light inspected by an authorized dealer.